yousefalsatouf/BeCode-Training/02-the-hill/character-manager.md

 ## Constraints

-* You have to use [Typescript](https://www.typescriptlang.org/)
+* You have to use [TypeScript](https://www.typescriptlang.org/).
+A `.ts` file can understand Javascript Vanilla, but we ask you to use the TypeScript's features as :
+	- Type annotations
+	- Functions features
+	- Interfaces
+	- Classes features
+	- ...
 * Since you must handle multiple pages you must use some kind of router for React.
 The most common one is [React Router](https://reacttraining.com/react-router/).
 (Be warned that it is much more easy with React Router to use `<HashRouter>` than `<BrowserRouter>`, even if the quick start proposes `<BrowserRouter>`)
-* **Visual Design is important**.
-This is a frontend project, you have to care about the appearance of your application and spend some time to create a custom template.
-As usual we recommend using [Bootstrap](https://getbootstrap.com/) with compiled SCSS but you can basically do as you want in this project as long as it's pleasant to the eye.
 * Your website must be deployed somewhere.
 We recommend Github Pages due to the fact it's free.

 ## Tips